Design graphics & animations for your email marketing campaigns with PixTeller free banner creator.

 Taking product photos is simple too.
 You don't need to be a big brand with a big budget to create beautiful product imagery - most smartphones today come equipped with sophisticated cameras that are capable of taking high-quality photos.

 It's also worth spending some time editing your images to ensure they are of the best possible quality.
-While you could consider a paid tool to help with this, Pixteller's online photo editor is a free, simple, and effective tool that lets you create high-quality product photography with ease.
+While you could consider a paid tool to help with this, PixTeller's online photo editor is a free, simple, and effective tool that lets you create high-quality product photography with ease.

 Consider a blend of layouts to help your prospective customers better appreciate your products too.
 For instance, you could have a close-up of your product itself, a photo of someone using the product, or an overlay featuring the product in conjunction with other products too.
 This is especially good for apparel brands who might show a t-shirt as part of an overall summer outfit, for example.

-The trick is to not overload your recipients with too many product images — a selection of two or three of your most popular products will suffice.
+The trick is not to overload your recipients with too many product images - a selection of two or three of your most popular products will suffice.

 But while text-based CTAs are fine, the inclusion of images takes them to the next level.
-These provide visual cues to your audience that both guide them to the CTA button itself increase click-through rates into the bargain.
+These provide visual cues to your audience that both guide them to the CTA button to increase click-through rates into the bargain.

 Accompany your CTA with suitable images that relate to the specified landing page.
 For example, if your CTA leads to a landing page for people to sign up to beta test a new product feature, include images of that feature around it.
 This both encourages people to click and keeps them on-page once they arrive.

 You don't even need to just focus on images in your CTAs.
 Simply using an attractive graphic is enough to give your CTA a visual makeover that ups your email marketing value.